Online Education – General Questions

 - Familiarity with e-mail since this is the most common means of communication with your instructor and other classmates

-- Familiarity with web browsers like Chrome, Firefox, Internet Explorer or Safari
+- Familiarity with web browsers like Chrome, Firefox, Safari or Microsoft Edge

 - Familiarity with word processing software

 - To read a PDF file download the latest version of Adobe Reader here